 This option specifies the target processor.
 The assembler will issue an error message if an attempt is made to assemble an instruction which will not execute on the target processor.
-The following processor names are recognized: cortex-a34, cortex-a35, cortex-a53, cortex-a55, cortex-a57, cortex-a65. cortex-a65ae, cortex-a72, cortex-a73, cortex-a75, cortex-a76. cortex-a76ae. cortex-a77, cortex-a78, cortex-a78ae. cortex-a78c, cortex-a510, cortex-a710, ares, exynos-m1, falkor, neoverse-n1, neoverse-n2, neoverse-e1, neoverse-v1, qdf24xx, saphira, thunderx, vulcan, xgene1 xgene2, cortex-r82, cortex-x1, and cortex-x2.
+The following processor names are recognized: cortex-a34, cortex-a35, cortex-a53, cortex-a55, cortex-a57, cortex-a65, cortex-a65ae, cortex-a72, cortex-a73, cortex-a75, cortex-a76, cortex-a76ae, cortex-a77, cortex-a78, cortex-a78ae, cortex-a78c, cortex-a510, cortex-a520, cortex-a710, cortex-a720, ares, exynos-m1, falkor, neoverse-n1, neoverse-n2, neoverse-e1, neoverse-v1, qdf24xx, saphira, thunderx, vulcan, xgene1 xgene2, cortex-r82, cortex-x1, cortex-x2, cortex-x3, and cortex-x4.
 The special name all may be used to allow the assembler to accept instructions valid for any supported processor, including all optional extensions.